-7.18 Emulation and debugging
+7.23 Emulation and debugging

-Debug and trace functions are integrated into the ARM Cortex-M0+.
+Debug and trace functions are integrated into the ARM Cortex-M4 and ARM Cortex-M0+.
 Serial wire debug and trace functions are supported.
+The ARM Cortex-M4 is configured to support up to eight breakpoints and four watch points.
 The ARM Cortex-M0+ is configured to support up to four breakpoints and two watch points.
 In addition, JTAG boundary scan mode is provided.